ORNL-PE/miniMDock/README.md

 # Build
-Steps to build the CUDA, HIP, and Kokkos versions of miniAD,
+Steps to build the CUDA, HIP, and Kokkos versions of miniMDock,
 ```diff
 + CUDA version
 ```